MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/publish-saas-offer-app.md

 ### Post purchase

 1. Upon successful subscription purchase, the user is redirected to the app landing page for subscription activation.
-This is the existing experience for user purchasing [Monetized apps in Teams](https://aka.ms/TMTG).
+To check the existing experience for user purchase, see [monetized apps in Teams](https://aka.ms/TMTG).

 1. After the user activates the subscription purchase on the landing page, the user is redirected to the subscription page in Teams via a [redirect URL](https://teams.microsoft.com/_#/subscriptionManagement) link or button that the user selects on the publisher landing page.

 ## License management

 After the subscription activation, the user is redirected from the landing page to Teams license management.
-Microsoft manages licenses on your behalf if you've opted for the same during offer configuration.
+Microsoft manages licenses on your behalf if you opted for the same during offer configuration.

 For more information on license management, see [manage app licenses](end-user-purchase-experience.md#license-management-experience).